petercripps/IBM-Watson-101-With-Node-RED/1-Setup/README.md

 ![](./images/ibmcloud-016.png)

-**(17)** Answer `Next` to he next couple of questions and be presented with the `Node-RED on IBM CLoud` screen.
+**(17)** Answer `Next` to the next couple of questions and finally `Finish` and after a few seconds you'll be presented with the `Node-RED on IBM CLoud` screen.
 Click on `Go to your Node-RED editor`.

 ![](./images/ibmcloud-017.png)

 **(18)** After a few moments, you'll see the Node-RED welcome screen.
-Click `Go to your Node-RED flow editor`, login with the username and password you've just specified, and you'll be taken to your new Node-RED environment.
+Login with the username and password you've just specified, and you'll be taken to your new Node-RED environment.

 ![](./images/ibmcloud-018.png)